 As you’d expect, one of the knock on effects of that is higher than forecast interest payments.
-The beer giant recorded a total interest expense of $4,450m last year.
-By way of comparison, our research note predicted net finance costs of around $3,200m for 2019.
+The beer giant paid $4,450m in interest last year according to its cash flow statement.
+By way of comparison, the aforementioned research note predicted total net finance costs of around $3,200m for 2019.
 That’s over a billion dollars which, after deducting tax, would drop straight down to the bottom line.
 I know debt reduction isn’t the highest returning activity, but a billion dollars or so in extra pre-tax profit is not exactly small beer either (no pun intended).

 In addition, the company raised just over $5,500m last September from a minority IPO of Budweiser APAC, its Asia Pacific subsidiary, which is now listed on the Hong Kong Stock Exchange.
 Anheuser-Busch InBev retains ownership of around 87% of that business.

-Now, at the start of 2019 the company’s balance sheet held around $105,000m worth of debt net of cash & equivalents.
+Now, the company’s balance sheet held around $105,000m worth of debt net of cash & equivalents at the start of 2019.
 Net debt currently stands at $84,000m according to management, although that does include the proceeds from the not-yet-completed sale of its Aussie business.

 Here’s where things might get interesting for prospective investors.
 As I mentioned a few days ago, that big 17% drop last week put the shares at circa $58.40 apiece.
 They are actually a bit lower right now – just under $55.55 each in early trading as I type.
 Analysts expect 2021 net profit to clock in at just under $10,000m.
-Let’s call that $5.00 on a per-share basis (based on 1,985 shares outstanding).
-As a reminder, underlying earnings last year came in at around $8,100m.
+Let’s call that $5.00 on a per-share basis – with that based on 1,985 shares outstanding.
+As a reminder, underlying earnings came in at around $8,100m last year.